* consistent efficient performance

 * universal availability

-* independent of toxic and limited resources
+* no toxic or limited resources

 * small vehicle to generating station capacity

-* well developed technology
+* developed technology

-* low weight and low capital cost
+* low weight and capital cost

 It is useful to re-define some terms associated with renewable energy before proceeding with a discussion involving the dual fluid (fuel and oxidizer/coolant) liquid air engine.
 The terms "tank-to-wheel” and “well-to-wheel” used to describe vehicle efficiency including refining, distribution and exploration of fuel, are used herein as “operating” and “total”, respectively, for inclusion of stationary engines, non-fuel heat addition and liquefaction of air.